Modularity of higher theta series I: cohomology of the generic fiber: Base change for cohomological correspondences

-\sss{Matching source and target} We will now formulate a Base Change Theorem for cohomological correspondences, which is the main result of this section.
+We will now formulate a Base Change Theorem for cohomological correspondences, which is the main result of this section.
 The Base Change Theorem asserts that, referring to the diagram \eqref{eq: two cubes}, for any $\frs\in \Corr_{C_{S}}(\cK_{0}, \cK_{1})$, the cohomological correspondences $f_{!}\pi^{*}(\frs)$ and $g^{*}z_{!}(\frs)$ on $C_{V}$ ``agree''.
-To make sense of it, we need to relate the source and targets of the respective cohomological correspondences.
+To make sense of this statement, we need to relate the source and targets of the respective cohomological correspondences.

 By assumption, the square $(U_{0},V_{0}, S_{0}, W_{0})$ in \eqref{eq: two cubes} is pushable.
 We get a base change map

 By assumption, the square $(U_{1},V_{1}, S_{1}, W_{1})$ in \eqref{eq: two cubes} is pullable with defect zero.
 We get a pull-pull map